 Mr Allman was Managing Director of McPherson's Limited from 1995 to 2009 and prior to that he was Managing Director of Cascade Group Limited for 7 years.
 Before this he held senior positions with Elders IXL Limited and Castlemaine Tooheys Limited.
 Mr Allman holds a degree in engineering and prior to obtaining general management positions held managerial roles in production management, finance and marketing.
+Mr Allman is a Non Executive Director of McPherson's Limited.

-Mr Allman is the Chairman of the Company's Nomination Committee and is a member of the Audit and Risk and Remuneration Committees.
+Mr Allman is the Chairman of the Company's Nomination Committee and is a member of the Audit